G1ukb/Sandbox_v2/AWS/education/AWS_Certified_Developer/ElasticLoadBalancing(ELB).md

         </big></big></b>
     </summary>

-Балансировщики сетевой нагрузки (уровень 4) позволяют:
+Network load balancers (layer 4) allow you to:
-- Перенаправлять трафик TCP и UDP на ваши экземпляры.
+- Redirect TCP and UDP traffic to your instances.
-- Обрабатывать миллионы запросов в секунду
+- Process millions of requests per second
-- Меньшая задержка ~100 мс (по сравнению с 400 мс для ALB)
+- Lower latency ~100ms (compared to 400ms for ALB)
-- NLB имеет один статический IP-адрес на каждую зону доступности и поддерживает назначение эластичных IP-адресов.
+- NLB has one static IP address per Availability Zone and supports the assignment of elastic IP addresses.
-  (полезно для внесения в белый список определенных IP-адресов)
+  (useful for whitelisting specific IP addresses)
-- NLB используется для максимальной производительности, трафика TCP или UDP.
+- NLB is used for maximum performance, TCP or UDP traffic.
-- Не входит в уровень бесплатного пользования AWS.
+- Not included in the AWS Free Tier.

-В качестве маски перенаправления используются TCP и HTTP хосты (TCP + Rules)
+TCP and HTTP hosts are used as redirection masks (TCP + Rules)

-NLB тоже конектится к ожидающим его группам, а именно:
+NLB also connects to groups waiting for it, namely:
-- к группе EC2 машин (объединенных в группу по их именам)
+- to a group of EC2 machines (grouped by their names)
-- к группе машин объединенных группой приватных IP
+- to a group of machines united by a group of private IPs
-- к включенному ALB
+- to enabled ALB

 </details>
 <br>